dockstore/dockstore/_docs/advanced-features.md

 ## WDL Launcher Configuration

 By default, WDL tools/workflows will automatically be ran with [cromwell](https://github.com/broadinstitute/cromwell) 30.2.
-Additionally, you can override the cromwell version in the config file using:
+Additionally, you can override the cromwell version in your `~/.dockstore/config` using:
 ```
 cromwell-version = 34
 ```